vbrandl/yagcdn/README.md

-# Gitache
+# YaGCDN

-Gitache is a web service that serves raw files from GitHub, GitLab and Bitbucket with the proper `Content-Type` headers.
+YaGCDN is a web service that serves raw files from GitHub, GitLab and Bitbucket with the proper `Content-Type` headers.
 Requests to a branch will be redirected to the branches `HEAD`.
 Requests to a specific commit will also set long time cache headers, so the service can be put behind a CDN like Cloudflare.